GSA/Section508.gov/_pages/test/2024-09-20-test-contrast-non-web.md

 Read more on how to access Accessibility Checkers at <a href="https://www.section508.gov/test/documents/">Accessibility Testing for Electronic Documents</a>.

 ### Software and Desktop Applications
 Software and desktop applications are also available to test color contrast.
-These applications allow users to input color values such as Hex or RGB or use a dropper to select the color on the page to determine if the contrast meets accessibility standards.
+For example, the <a href="https://www.tpgi.com/color-contrast-checker/">Colour Contrast Analyser by The Paciello Group*</a> and <a href="https://accessibilityinsights.io/">Accessibility Insights by Microsoft*</a> allow users allow users to input color values such as Hex or RGB or use a dropper to select the color on the page to determine if the contrast meets accessibility standards.
 These tools provide flexibility to select the exact color from the document when the Hex or RGB values are unknown.
 Some tools can also provide auto detection of color contrast.

 ### User Testing and Feedback
 To gather feedback on color contrast accessibility and user experience, a creator can utilize end-user feedback and real-world testing by engaging users with visual impairments or diverse abilities in usability testing.
 While this should not be the primary method of testing color contrast, this may provide valuable feedback on your digital content, templates, and themes used to ensure your content is easy to read and understand by everyone.

 Many other tools for testing color contrast can be found through a web search to meet your specific ICT product testing need, such as mobile applications.
 Please also see Section508.gov’s <a href="https://www.section508.gov/create/">Create</a> and <a href="https://www.section508.gov/develop/">Design and Develop</a> pages for further information.

+<div class="border-base radius-lg border-1px padding-1 bg-primary-lighter" style="margin-top: 1.0em;"><strong>*Disclaimer</strong>: Reference in this site to any specific commercial product, process, or service, or the use of any trade, firm or corporation name is for the information and convenience of the public, and does not constitute endorsement, recommendation, or favoring by GSA.
+GSA does not guarantee that outside websites or products comply with Section 508 (accessibility requirements) of the Rehabilitation Act. </div>

 **Reviewed/Updated: September 2024**